Spencervan598/HeliumHotspotDataPublic/README.md

 No longer just a personal project, will be adding functionality that would have been in AirtableScript.

 This is no longer being actively worked on.
 A few weeks after previous commit, client and I decided to stop working on it, as other software/apps had been released that provided the needed functionality.
+To calrify, I may still build upon this for learning at some point.
+Aside from that this repo is dead.